Published on 09/02/15 in In travel

 This setting, framed by tropical vegetation, was just the exotic reception I was seeking.
 When, later, I had adapted to the style of this hotel, which in no way resembled a hotel, I realized that everything was so arranged, as if to emerge from a luxuriant nature.
 The following morning, while I was walking on the beach, I saw the fishermen… a scene that I wonder is still in existence today.

 The truth is that the Tandjung Sari did not intend to become the seminal boutique hotel of tropical Asia.
-It began in 1962 as a place to spend the night for its owner Wija Wawo-Runtu and his English wife, Judith, when they came to Bali from Jakarta on shopping trips for their antiques business.
+It began in 1962 as a place to spend the night with its owner Wija Wawo-Runtu and his English wife, Judith, when they came to Bali from Jakarta on shopping trips for their antique business.
 Soon, extra bungalows were built to accommodate friends, and then friends of friends.
-It became a hotel almost without anyone noticing it; but within a few years it was internationally renowned among people in the know as the place to stay.
+It became a hotel almost without anyone noticing it; but within a few years, it was internationally renowned among people in the know as the place to stay.

 For the lovers of Bali, I warmly recommend the book Tandjung Sari -A Magical Door to Bali, written by Diane Darling.
 It celebrates the hotel’s 50th anniversary by telling us the story of how Tandjung Sari grew, its challenges and triumphs and the people who were charmed by its blend of simplicity and sophistication.

 The e-books, illustrated with colour images, are available on: